Craciun2001/SmartDoorLock/README.md

 Source code for the project

-Comprehensive documentation, detailing the design, implementation, and functionality of the system
+Comprehensive documentation detailing the design, implementation, and functionality of the system

-This project demonstrates the integration of biometric security with smart home technology, showcasing our practical skills in hardware and software development.
+This project demonstrates the integration of biometric security with smart home technology, showcasing our knowledge in hardware and software development.